briandrye/TAO-Classification-Tool/README.md

 ## Copy data files to local computer

 ### Shapefiles (.shp)
-copy folder that contains the TAO polygons and high points
+copy folder from network drive that contains the TAO polygons and high points
 note: the .shp files can be in nested folders
+Example: Segments_0p75METERS

 ### Imagery files  (.tif)
-copy folder that contains imagery files
+copy folder from network drive that contains imagery files
 note: the .tif files can be in nested folders
+Example: NAIP_2020\NAIP_4Band_2020\imagery

 ## Configuration
 install RStudio
 install shiny package
+clone repository to local machine
 Open ui.R and server.R in RStudio
 Choose "Run Application" in RStudio